 interpretive narrative.
 An HTC Marker application's narrative history contains three sections: Context, Overview, and Significance.

-beginning including the property with deed information and family or families involved, and significant historical culture and events.
+beginning.
+Property deed information and family or families involved, and significant historical culture and events.

 - Overview relates historical data including deeds, other data regarding size

 and locations, names of significant persons interred and events and culture related to the cemetery and those people.

 - Significance recapitulates the importance of time, people, events, and

 culture of the community and county but further states importance to present and future citizens.

 - Application narratives need to be completed and

 relayed to the Marker Chair by February 15 for edit steps toward completion of application which is to be sent to THC March 1 through May 15 this year.
 Application fee is $100.00.
 Acceptance depends